momswife/LoA/content/Aerathon - Eternal Labyrinths/Sessions - OOC/Session 1 ('The Golden Showers').md

 ## **Notable Quotes**

 - ***Golden Showers***
-	- *"We will defeat the Labyrinth through the righteousness  of Heironeous.
-His grace will shower down on us with his golden light.
-We will overcome.
-We will prevail. " - Batariel*
+	- *"The light of Heironeous will reign down on them as mercy through hellfire and brimstone." - Batariel*
-	- "Yes, we will overcome with the power of Heironeous' golden showers." - Zippo
+	- *"Yes, we will overcome with the power of Heironeous' golden showers." - Zippo*

 ___
 ## **Important NPCs**